 - provide communications and support to State, local and federal emergency agencies during emergency events.

-The NRC's Office of Federal and State Materials and Environmental Programs manages the overall SLO program, while NRC's regional offices carry out related day-to-day activities.
+The NRC's Office of Nuclear Materials Safety and Safeguards manages the overall SLO program, while NRC's regional offices carry out related day-to-day activities.
 Each regional office has Regional State Liaison Officers who serve as the main NRC points of contact for the SLOs.
 The NRC also hosts a National SLO Conference every two years to discuss issues of mutual interest and regional meetings as needed.
 For more information on the SLO Program, please see the program brochure.

 In addition to the SLOs, NRC staff members also maintain contact with many State organizations, such as public utility commissions, the National Governors Association, the National Conference of State Legislatures, the National Association of Regulatory Utility Commissioners and others.
 The NRC also works with local government organizations as needed.
 Through these interactions, NRC staff works to keep the agency and the States informed of respective activities, views, and interests that are important to the ongoing relationships.

 - "Policy on Cooperation with States at Commercial Nuclear Power Plants and other Nuclear Production or Utilization Facilities," 57 FR 6462, February 25, 1992